 We’ve all heard the story.
-Sesame Street invented Julia, a girl with autism.
+Sesame Street invented Julia, an autistic puppet.
 In doing so they planned to teach their audience about autism before they even reached school, so they’d understand more about their autistic classmates from day one.
 The autism community went wild.
 It was amazing news!

 Except… not everyone was happy.

-Yep- Sesame Street literally invented a character with autism, and some parents of autistic children actually moaned about it.
+Yep- Sesame Street literally invented an autistic character, and some parents of autistic children actually moaned about it.

 My honest opinion?
 I do wonder whether those who complained are interested in autism awareness in general.
 I suspect they’re just interested in awareness of their own child.